dbwww/Unfinished-website/README.md

 # Unfinished-website
-message board with limited javascript
+Message board with limited javascript
+Never going to update because I'm bad at css and php